flux-rs/flux/book/src/guide/specs.md

 Flux offers two attributes for controlling which parts of your code it analyzes: `#[flux::ignore]` and `#[flux::trusted]`.

 * `#[flux::ignore]`: This attribute is applicable to any item, and it instructs Flux to completely skip some code.
 Flux won't even look at it.
-* `#[flux::trusted]`: This attribute only applies to functions.
-When a function is marked as trusted, Flux won't verify its body against its signature.
+* `#[flux::trusted]`: This attribute affects whether Flux checks the body of a function.
+If a function is marked as trusted, Flux won't verify its body against its signature.
 However, it will still be able to reason about its signature when used elsewhere.

 The above means that an *ignored* function can only be called from ignored or trusted code, while a *trusted* function can also be called from analyzed code.

-The `#[flux::ignore]` attribute applies recursively.
+Both attributes apply recursively.
 For instance, if a module is marked as `#[flux::ignore]`, all its nested elements will also be ignored.
 This transitive behavior can be disabled by marking an item with `#[flux::ignore(no)]`[^ignore-shorthand], which will include all nested elements for analysis.
+Similarly, the action of `#[flux::trusted]` can be reverted using `#[flux::trusted(no)]`.

 Consider the following example: